rloterh/AsteroidsBlitz/docs/AsteroidsBlitz.md

 ## 🗣️ About the game

-_This is a Shooter game, where a player's spaceship defends itself from shooting asteroidsn stars in space, by firing missiles at the attacking asteroids.
+_This is a Shooter game, where a player's spaceship defends itself from shooting asteroids in space, by firing missiles at the attacking asteroids.
 The asteroids attack at varying speeds.  the forest has bad zones.
 A player's spaceship can rotate itself to fire missiles at the asteroids coming from various angles_

 ## 💵 Monetization